N3bby/Shimarin/md/setup-guide.md

 ### Running Shimarin

 #### Unix shell
-If you're using a unix-based shell, you can just run (from the root directory)
+If you're using a unix-based shell, you can just run the following command (from the root directory)
 This should build the typescript code and start the bot.
 ````
 npm start